 I would recommend signing up with a recruitment agency straight away, especially if you have reception, administration, call centre, or hospitality experience.
 I met with two agencies and was placed into a 3 day temporary position in less than a week with the first, and then landed a six week position shortly after meeting with the second agency.
 If you’re looking for something more long-term, just let them know your preferences, but working a one or two month temporary position can at least provide income while you search for something else.

 Of the two agencies I used, I found Blue Arrow to be very professional and helpful, and would highly recommend them.
 A few other agencies I’ve heard of that may be worthwhile are Office Angels, Manpower, Stafffinders, and Cordant.
-You can find a comprehensive list of recruitment agencies here.

 Indeed and S1jobs are two helpful job search sites, as well as Gumtree.
 There are plenty of pub, hospitality, and cafe jobs available as well – especially in August when the Fringe Festival is in full swing.